thbishop/knife-solo_data_bag/README.md

 ## Usage

-    # create a plain text data bag
+Create a plain text data bag

     $ knife solo data bag create apps app_1

-    # create an encrypted data bag with the provided string as the secret
+Create an encrypted data bag with the provided string as the secret

     $ knife solo data bag create apps app_1 -s 'THIS IS THE SECRET_KEY'

-    # create an encrypted data bag with the provided string as the secret
+Create an encrypted data bag with the provided string as the secret

     $ knife solo data bag create apps app_1 --secret-file 'SECRET_FILE'

 ## Notes